 Evaluation is integral to our work.
 It provides evidence of how and why research initiatives succeed or fall short of their objectives.
-Such information can improve an ongoing project, strengthen the planning of new initiatives, and refine our programming.
+This evidence can improve an ongoing project, strengthen the planning of new initiatives, and refine our programming.
 Evaluations examine results, and help us better understand how research contributes to solving development problems.

 Our approach to evaluation

-To remain accountable, we conduct formal evaluations that track our results.
+We conduct formal evaluations to track our results, to generate knowledge, and to remain accountable to the Canadian government and public, donor partners, researchers, and colleagues within the research and development communities.
 We also apply evaluation practices in our day-to-day work.
 Solid evidence helps us test assumptions and maintain our focus on results.
 We work closely with our international partners to evaluate projects and develop methodologies to meet the complex needs of developing countries.
-Our evaluation goals?
-To be value-based, reflective, and questioning.

 IDRC’s evaluation system

 Within IDRC, evaluation is a shared responsibility that occurs at the project, program, and corporate levels.
-The decision to evaluate is strategic, and not routine.
-We choose what to evaluate based on issues such as risk, materiality (investment significance), priority, and learning potential.
-These evaluations inform our decisions.
+The decision to evaluate is strategic, and based on issues such as risk, materiality (investment significance), priority, and learning potential.
 Our evaluation approach depends on who will use the results, and how they will use them.

 Individual research projects are evaluated on a strategic basis, usually commissioned by the responsible project officer or the funded research team.

-We evaluate IDRC programs to meet our accountability requirements to the Board of Governors.
-The results help us learn and improve.
+We evaluate IDRC programs to help us learn and improve, and to meet our accountability requirements to the Board of Governors.
 When a program is co-funded, we design the evaluation approach to ensure donor organizations meet their accountability and learning needs too.

 New evaluation methods